 Why Does Highlights Clipping Occur?

-Clipping the highlights occurs when there are varying intensities of light in a scene (from very dark to very bright) and the camera’s sensor struggles to cope with the huge dynamic range or the huge variation in light.
+Clipping the highlights occurs when there are varying intensities of light in a scene (from very dark to very bright) and the camera’s sensor struggles to cope with the huge dynamic range or the huge variation in light and tones from black to white.
 The photographer has exposed correctly for the darker regions, but as a result, the camera sensor has struggled to record details in the brighter areas of the scene.

 Such areas are generally impossible to recover by any means, but if you shoot raw, there are chances that some amount of recovery can be done while post-processing.